YosysHQ/VlogHammer/foundbugs/issue_020_xsim.md

       initial #10 $display("%b", y);
     endmodule

 XSim 2013.4 seems to think that the expression for **p** is unsigned because the 2nd operand to the shift operator is unsigned.
 But sec.
-5.1.12 of IEEE Std 1364-2005 states that the right hand side of the right operand of a shift operation has no effect on the signedness of the result.
+5.1.12 of IEEE Std 1364-2005 states that the right operand of a shift operation has no effect on the signedness of the result.

 In my tests I have run this module with: